scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/descriptive_statistics.rst

 Two additions here that we have not used previously are the :code:`Counter` and the :code:`PandasDFWriter`.
 The :code:`PandasDFWriter` is used first to transform the source metadata records into the Pandas :code:`DataFrame` structure needed for all further analysis.
 The :code:`Counter` will be used later to determine frequencies.

-First add the following code into a new cell:
+First add the following code into a new cell and run it:

 .. sourcecode:: python